sharonibejih/web_scraping/youversion_scrape/README.md

 1. Improve the webscraper for books and chapters that return `YouVersion uses cookies to personalize your experience.
 By using our website, you accept our use of cookies as described in our Privacy Policy.` instead of the actual bible content.

 2. Convert the codes to an API.

+### License
+This project is licensed under the terms of the Creative Commons license family.